lukacaleb/capstone-sockshop/README.md

 ## THE PROCESS OF RUNING THE ENTIRE PROJECT WITH CODE AND PICTURES.
 ### the process starts with Selecting a region.
 One of the most important steps is to select the desired AWS region.

+1. creat an ec2 in aws with a vpc having an ingress rule allowing all traffic, port 22, port 443 and port 80 whi
 ![jenkins active and running](capstone-pictures/capstone1.PNG)